andre-brunetta/pipedream/docs/docs/code/nodejs/using-data-stores/README.md

     data: { type: "data_store" }
   },
   async run({ steps, $ }) {
-    // Now we can access the data store at "this.store" await this.data.get("email");
+    // Now we can access the data store at "this.data" await this.data.get("email");
   }
 });